Consistent Conjectures in Dynamic Matching Markets: Consistent conjectures

-These conjectures reflect that \agent\ believes that the economy abides by the set of \conjectures-solutions from period $2$ onward.
-Thus, for each conjectured period-1 matching, $\matchingb_1$, \agent\ anticipates that the remaining unmatched agents and the new entrants will object to any matching $(\matchingbt)_{t=2}^\terminal$ that does not conform with $\sol_{\terminal-1}^\conjectures(\matchingb_1)$.\footnote{These conjectures also appear in the solution concept for two-sided, repeated matching markets in \cite{kotowski2019perfectly}.} For instance, if $\terminal=2$, these conjectures rule out matchings \matchingb\ such that the period-2 matching, $\matchingb_2$ is not stable in the induced economy, $\economyr_2^2(\matchingb_1)$.
-Interestingly, that these conjectures induce a nonempty solution concept implies that the perfection requirement alone is compatible with the existence of solutions for dynamic matching markets.
+These conjectures reflect agent \agent\ believes the economy abides by the set of \conjectures-solutions from period $2$ onward, akin to a perfection requirement.
+For instance, if $\terminal=2$, \autoref{eq:eqbm-cont} states agent \agent\ anticipates the continuation matching, $\matchingb_2$, is a stable matching in the induced economy, $\economyr_2^2(\matchingb_1)$.
+That these conjectures induce a nonempty solution concept has two interesting implications.
+First, considering larger conjectures (in the set-inclusion sense) than those in \autoref{eq:eqbm-cont} is not needed to guarantee existence.
+The latter is a desirable property because a larger set of conjectures than those in \autoref{eq:eqbm-cont} would include matchings whose continuations do not satisfy the solution concept and are, in a sense, non-credible.
+Second, it implies the perfection requirement alone is compatible with the existence of solutions for dynamic matching markets.
 Instead, difficulties may arise if the conjectures also place structure on the period-$t$ matching, as we do in \autoref{sec:solutions}.